thundergnat/Terminal-ReadKey/README.md

   * Shift Insert

+  * Ctrl Shift |

-The key combination "Shift Insert" seems to yeild almost random key codes.
-I believe it is stuffing the buffer with whatever is in the cut/paste buffer, so doesn't reliably return a repeatable keypress sequence (if the cut/paste buffer contents changes).
+The key combination "Shift Insert" stuffs the keyboard buffer with whatever is in the cut/paste buffer rather than the actual key codes, so doesn't reliably return a repeatable keypress sequence (if the cut/paste buffer contents changes).

 This was written and tested on a US English keyboard.
 Characters on non-US keyboards may not have correct "cooked" mode support.